 MEMORY CLUSTER

 Memory Cluster departs from the surviving records and impressions of Dissolution Painting, a 24-hour durational performance created during a residence at Wasserschloss Reelkirchen in Northern Germany.
-A multimedia environment with generative and time-based elements was created.
-The work is a meditation field that activates the exhibition space and reinterprets pre-existing architectural elements.

 The installation consists of two video projectors operating simultaneously running generative videos.
 A canopy of layered translucent fabric hangs from the ceiling on stretched transparent cables.
 The overlapping layers of semi-transparent textile act as multiple projection surfaces at varying depths, fragmenting and diffracting the projected image into volumetric light across the room.